opencybersecurityalliance/kestrel-lang/docs/language/tac.rst

     - A log of an ssh login attempt with root may contain three entities: the ssh process, the user root, and the incoming IP.

     - A web server, e.g., nginx, connection log entry may contain two
       entities: the incoming IP and the requested URL.

     - An EDR process tree record may contain several entities including the root process, its child processes, and maybe its grand child processes.

     - An IDS alert observation may contain two entities: the incoming IP and the target host.

 Not only can a record contain multiple entities, but the same entity identified by the same monitor may appear in different records.
-Some monitors generate a universal identifier for an entity they track, i.e., UUID/GUID, but this does not always hold.
-In addition, the description of an entity in a record may be very incomplete due to the limited monitoring capability, data aggregation, or software bug.
+For example, there are 5 records in an Elasticserach index that contain different pieces of information of a single process entity:

+    - One record is about creation/fork/spawn of the process.

+    - One record is about a file access operation of the process.

+    - Three records are about network communication of the process.

+We discussed entity identification and extraction in Kestrel in :ref:`language/eav:Entity Identification`.

 Hunt
 ----